-We are also conducting preclinical development for a novel biologic product candidate, OCU200.
+We are also conducting preclinical development for our biologic product candidate, OCU200.
 OCU200 is a novel fusion protein designed to treat DME, DR and wet AMD.
-We expect to initiate a Phase 1/2a clinical trial for OCU200 in the first half of 2022.
 We plan to expand the therapeutic applications of OCU200 beyond DME, DR and wet AMD to potentially include macular edema following retinal vein occlusion and myopic choroidal neovascularization.
+We expect to initiate IND-enabling preclinical studies for OCU200 in 2021 and a Phase 1/2a clinical trial for OCU200 in the first half of 2022.
+In October 2020, we entered into an agreement with Kemwell Biopharma Pvt.
+Ltd. ("Kemwell") to manufacture OCU200.
+Under this agreement, Kemwell will manage all chemistry, manufacturing and control and clinical manufacturing activities as well as provide supplies for IND-enabling preclinical studies and our planned Phase 1/2a clinical trials.

-We were developing OCU300, a small molecule therapeutic for the treatment of symptoms associated with ocular graft versus-host disease.
+We were developing OCU300, a small molecule therapeutic for the treatment of symptoms associated with oGVHD.
 On June 1, 2020, we announced that we had discontinued the Phase 3 trial of OCU300 based on results of a pre-planned interim sample size analysis conducted by an independent Data Monitoring Committee, which indicated the trial was unlikely to meet its co-primary endpoints upon completion.
 The trial was not stopped based on safety concerns.
 We are no longer pursuing the development of this product candidate.